soccermatics/twelve-gpt-educational/model cards/model-card-personality-test.md

 ## Factors

 The dataset was chosen because of avialability of a public dataset.
+The questionnaire is anonymous, and we did not use any information about the participants' country of origin in the development of the chat.

 ## Datasets
 The dataset used in this project was sourced from Kaggle's open dataset repository [www.kaggle.com/datasets/tunguz/big-five-personality-test].
 It consists of 1,015,342 questionnaire responses, collected online by Open Psychometrics.
 Respondents answered questions on a scale from 1 to 5, where: 1 = Strongly Disagree, 2 = Disagree, 3 = Neutral, 4 = Agree, 5 = Strongly Agree.